GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/gcp-scheduler-pubsub-cf-gce/README.md

 You can create different schedules for different labels.
 You can also use different pub/sub topics for different schedules or labels.

+# How does it work ? (high-level)

+- Once one of the job created above is triggered, Cloud Scheduler will push a message (with a payload containing zone & label) to the corresponding Pub/Sub topic.

+- Pub/Sub will then push this message (with its payload) to a Cloud Function the associated Cloud Function.

+- The Cloud Function will use the Compute Engine API to query and filter the list of instances using the zone & label specified in the Pub/Sub message.
+After that, the CF will iterate and start or stop the VMs.

 ## Tutorial

 ## Prerequisits